Home 1999-2001 2002 2003 2004 2005 2006 2007 2008

 Kintyre is absolutely lovely, and is one of he few places that we have visited on this trip where Sam has said that she could live.
 The people have also been exceedingly friendly and welcoming, and more than anything else this makes an area.
 It is known as 'the mainland island', as a result of the fact that it is surrounded by other Scottish islands and is only barely connected to the mainland of Scotland at Tarbert.
 This is quite an admission from Sam (Australia is her natural home), and it makes me somewhat hopeful that she may find a place in this country where she would want to spend the rest of her life.

 The campsite that we are staying in tonight was basic but reasonable, and by eight o'clock we fancied a drink.
 There is no pub in the village, but we were told that about half a mile away there was the Balinakill country house hotel, so we went into this lovely and historic hotel for a quick drink.
 The bar was shut, but they kindly let us have a drink in another room that was absolutely gorgeous, and looked older than the 1890's it was dated at.
 When we got back we were both a bit peckish, but we did not have any snacks in.
-When I go camping I often take corned beef with me so that I can make corned beef hash, and Sam had never tasted it before.
-We opened a can, and her instant reaction was 'it smells like dog food!'.
+When I go camping I often take corned beef with me so that I can make corned beef hash.
+Sam had never tasted corned beef before, so we opened a can.
+Her instant reaction was 'it smells like dog food!'.
 This did not seem to put her off, however, and we had a few slices that enlivened my taste buds.

 Tomorrow I have another long day to do to reach Kilberry.
 As the crow flies this is not a massive distance, but I have to negotiate West Loch Tarbert on the way.
 If the weather is nice then this promises to be a superb day, and I am very much looking forward to it.
 My schedule states that I will reach Fort William in a week, and as I have walked to there from Edinburgh this means that I have walked a massive lop around he coast south of the Edinburgh to Fort William line.
 I also intend to climb Ben Nevis whilst I am there, and so hopefully the weather will be nice for that.